 Narrative Inquiry

-I. Introduction: The Importance of Coming to Terms and Definitions
+Introduction: The Importance of Coming to Terms and Definitions

 Narrative inquiry (or NI) has become increasingly popular in the field of social science and educational research since approximately the year 2000.

 It is commonly known that people have lived and told stories about their experiences for as long as we could talk.